voxsim/knowledge/computer-science/data-structures/README.md

 5) What's the worst-case insertion performance of a binary tree?

-6) What are some options for implementing a priority queue?

 Sorting: know how to sort.
 Don't do bubble-sort.
 You should know the details of at least one n*log(n) sorting algorithm, preferably two (say, quicksort and merge sort).
 Merge sort can be highly useful in situations where quicksort is impractical, so take a look at it.

 Trees: you should know about trees.
 I'm tellin' ya: this is basic stuff, and it's embarrassing to bring it up, but some of you out there don't know basic tree construction, traversal and manipulation algorithms.
 You should be familiar with binary trees, n-ary trees, and trie-trees at the very very least.
 Trees are probably the best source of practice problems for your long-term warmup exercises.